fbpx

 Conclusion

-The conflicts in Kerala and Chicago suggest that liturgical battles are often quelled when the focus is on Church unity and legitimate authority more than rituals.
-In Kerala, Pope Leo XIV ended a long standoff by permitting most Masses to continue versus populum, while requiring each parish to celebrate at least one uniform ad orientem liturgy.
+The conflict in Chicago suggests that liturgical battles are often quelled when the focus is on Church unity and legitimate authority more than rituals.
 In Chicago, Cardinal Cupich allowed continued use of the old rite for priests who affirm the legitimacy of the post–Vatican II liturgy.
 There, the Canons of St. John Cantius accepted that principle, while the Institute of Christ the King refused and lost their public ministry.

 It is certain that Pope Leo will uphold the primacy of the reformed liturgy, but perhaps he, like Cardinal Cupich, is willing to grant concessions to avoid greater division in the Church.
 I believe that communities that manifest obedience and strive for unity should have the opportunity to preserve their heritage, especially if they are willing to sacrifice some of their demands.
-Pope Leo’s handling of the Syro-Malabar crisis hints that his pontificate may lean toward practical compromise, even as he holds the line on the direction of liturgical reform.
+Pope Leo’s pontificate may lean toward practical compromise, even as he holds the line on the direction of liturgical reform.

 Image: Vatican Media